mfkiwl/rk-open-docs/Dept3/Linux/Socs/RK3399PRO/RK3399Pro_Linux_SDK_Release/Rockchip_RK3399Pro_Linux_SDK_Release_V1.4.0_20201010_EN.md

 ## How to Get the SDK

-SDK is released by Rockchip server or got from [Github](https://github.com/rockchip-linux)  open source website.
+The SDK is released by Rockchip server.
 Please refer to Chapter 7 [SDK Compilation Introduciton](# SDK Compilation Introduciton) to build a development environment.

-**First method to get the SDK: get source code from Rockchip code server**
+### General RK3399Pro Linux SDK Obtain

+#### Get Source Code from Rockchip Code Server

 To get RK3399Pro Linux software package, customers need an account to access the source code repository provided by Rockchip.
 In order to be able to obtain code synchronization, please provide SSH public key for server authentication and authorization when apply for SDK from Rockchip technical window.
 About Rockchip server SSH public key authorization, please refer to Chapter 10  [SSH  Public Key Operation Introduction](# Public Key Operation Introduction).